the-ahuja-lab/Metabokiller/README.md

 mk.Apoptosis()
 ```

+To get predictions for all available carcinogenic properties along with their explainability:
 ```
 from MetaboKiller import EnsembleMK
 ```

+Prepare a list of canonical SMILES (Openbabel generated) strings
 ```
-# prepare a list of canonical SMILES (Openbabel generated) strings
 smiles = ['ClCC=C', 'C=CCOC(=O)CC(C)C']
 ```
+Run predictions for all available carcinogenic properties
 ```
-# run predictions for all available carcinogenic properties
 EnsembleMK.predict(smiles)
 ```
+Save the result as Pandas dataframe
 ```
-# save the result as Pandas dataframe
 result = EnsembleMK.predict(smiles)
 ```
+To get explainability of the results on basis individual carcinogenic properties for each SMILES
 ```
-# or get result explainability on individual carcinogenic properties for each SMILES
 result,explaination = EnsembleMK.predict(sa,explainability=True)
 ```

 ```
-# getting output from explainability output object
+# getting output from the explainability object
 from matplotlib.backends.backend_pdf import PdfPages from matplotlib import pyplot as plt